maxharlow/reconcile/README.md

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/manage-applications).
 * `placeNameField` Place name column.
 * `maximumResults` Maximum number of results to include for each name.
 Optional.
 Default is all.
+Maximum is 10,000.

 Produces a CSV including columns:
 * `companyNumber`